-How much to tip your handyman after a repair in your apartment really depends on the size of the repair they just did.
+How much to tip your handyman after a repair in your apartment depends on the size of the fix.

 If it’s fixing a light bulb, under $5 will do.
-But if they just unclogged your toilet after a mess, around $30-$50 is polite.
+But if you just unclogged your toilet after a mess, around $30-$50 is polite.

-If you have a doorman that works the regular Monday to Friday day shift and is the receiver of most of your online package deliveries, it’s a good idea to tip them throughout the year.
+If you have a doorman working the Monday to Friday day shift and are the receiver of most of your online package deliveries, it’s a good idea to tip them throughout the year.

 This will ensure they’ll take good care of your things.
-Packages are usually a sore spot for doormen and can turn lobbies into what feels like an Amazon warehouse.
+Packages are usually a sore spot for door attendants and can turn lobbies into what feels like an Amazon warehouse.
 Showing them some regular tipping will help improve their service even further.